-In a nutshell, the airport is a modern facility that supports easy travelling, while providing a variety of features to suit the needs of every traveler.
+In a nutshell, the airport is a modern facility that supports easy travelling, while providing a variety of features to suit the needs of every traveller.

-Aside from the airport, there are an abundance of hotels nearby, with great room rates, and shuttles that take you straight to the airport…perfect for those with an early morning flight.
-In fact, some of the hotels are so close that you could literally walk across the street in less time then it would take to grab a shuttle.
-Many hotels also accept Canadian currency at par, and allow you to park your vehicle for up to 14 days.
+Aside from the airport, there is an abundance of hotels nearby, with great room rates, and shuttles that take you straight to the airport…perfect for those with an early morning flight.
+In fact, some of the hotels are so close that you could literally walk across the street in less time than it would take to grab a shuttle.
+Many hotels also accept Canadian currency at par and allow you to park your vehicle for up to 14 days.

 In more recent times, the airport opened a Tim Horton’s inside the terminal, which tells me they know their consumer base well!